Health Net Providing Special Assistance to Members Affected by Wildfires

-SACRAMENTO, Calif., July 26, 2022 /PRNewswire/ -- In response to Gov. Gavin Newsom's declared state of emergency in Mariposa County, Health Net is providing special assistance to ensure its members affected by the ongoing wildfire have access to essential prescription medications and other healthcare services to help them cope with grief, loss, stress or trauma.
+SACRAMENTO, Calif., August 1, 2022 /PRNewswire/ -- In response to Gov. Gavin Newsom's declared state of emergency in Siskiyou County, Health Net is providing special assistance to ensure its members affected by the ongoing wildfire have access to essential prescription medications and other healthcare services to help them cope with grief, loss, stress or trauma.

-- During evacuations, members in Mariposa County affected by the wildfire can obtain an emergency supply from the drug store where they originally filled their prescription.
+- During evacuations, members in Siskiyou County affected by the wildfire can obtain an emergency supply from the drug store where they originally filled their prescription.

 - If their drug store is closed, members can call Health Net at 1-800-400-8987 for assistance.